manics/zero-to-jupyterhub-k8s-examples/ldap-singleuser/README.md

 Open a Jupyter terminal.
 You should see the username is `zoidberg` instead of the default `jovyan`.
 If you run `git commit` you should see the author name and email are taken from LDAP.

+## Configuration
+The main custom configuration in [`jupyterhub.yml` configuration](./jupyterhub.yml) is:
+- Extending `LDAPAuthenticator` so that `pre_spawn_start` passes LDAP attributes to the spawned singleuser server using environment variables.
+- Disabling the default dynamic user storage which is mounted at `/home/jovyan`, and instead mounting dynamically created volumes at `/home/{username}`